 - Incentive Duration: 3 years (2021–2024)

 Companies like Marut Drones are beneficiaries of this shift toward “Make in India” drone solutions, contributing to self-reliance in drone technology and boosting exports.
+Their innovations in spraying drones have been crucial in positioning India as a leader in agri-drone manufacturing.

 2. Kisan Drone Scheme